wlinna/Arkhados/README.md

 jamendo.com .
 And remember to convert music to ogg-format because mp3 is patent encumbered.

+**Create nice portraits for heroes** It would be nice to select hero by clicking on nice portait instead of button with text like "Embermage" or "Venator".
+Portraits could be used on user guides too.

 ### Code ###

 **Make map that has walls and handle collisions with them** This is my